 Deep Impact is a partnership between the University of Maryland, The California Institute of Technology's Jet Propulsion Laboratory and the Ball Aerospace and Technology Corporation.

-For more information about Deep Impact and related topics, check out the links on the next page.
+For more information about Deep Impact and related topics, check out the links below.